Ontology Object Properties are Data Model Associative Entities – not Relationships

 Background

 Commercial Data Modeling tools have existed for more than two decades.
-Since their first versions, model transformations have been a core feature of these tools, generating a physical data model from the LDM.
+Since their early versions, model transformations have been a core feature of these tools, generating a physical data model from the Logical Data Model (LDM).

 Enterprise Modeling tools also support data transformation into object-oriented models and vice versa.